Non-Degree Theological Studies

 The office of contextual education of The School of Theology has resources to assist the diocese in creating components 2 and 3 above.

-- Each student will participate in two modules per year for four years.
+- Each student will participate in four modules per year for two years.

 - Learning will take place in both residential and online formats.

-- Normally a module will begin in January during a one-week residency in Sewanee.
+- A student may begin the program either in January or June.
 During the residency, students will be introduced to the requirements of the course and immediately begin working with the course content.
 Time for personal consultation with the faculty will be provided in addition to regular opportunities for prayer and worship, fellowship and conversation, and personal study time.

-- The January residency will be followed by regular online work designed uniquely for each module.
+- Each residency will be followed by regular online work designed uniquely for each module.
 Students will be connected online to the instructor and fellow students.
 This provides an opportunity for asking questions, discussing particular topics, and clarifying assignments.

-- The module will conclude with a two-week residency in Sewanee that overlaps with the summer advanced degree program.
-Scheduling the program in this manner makes use of the summer worship schedule in the Chapel of the Apostles, and the opportunity for fellowship and engagement with seasoned clergy who are in Sewanee for advanced degree work and continuing education.
+- Scheduling the program in this manner makes use of the worship schedule in the Chapel of the Apostles, and the opportunity for fellowship and engagement with students in the M.Div. and other programs as well as with seasoned clergy who are in Sewanee for advanced degree work and continuing education.

-- A student may enter into the four-year cycle of modules at any point.
+- A student may enter into the two-year cycle of modules at any point.

 - At the end of each module, each student will receive a written evaluation of their work and a copy of the evaluation will be sent to their bishop.